The following short courses are run by ACDI affiliated departments or research groups at UCT:

 CSAG Winter School

-The CSAG Winter School is a two-week intensive course aimed for mid-career professionals engaged in decision and policy development which may involve issues related to climate change and adaptation.
+The CSAG Winter School is a two-week intensive course aimed at mid-career professionals engaged in decision and policy development which may involve issues related to climate change and adaptation.

 ERC Short Courses